 Hot or cold showers or baths may help relieve tension headaches.
 You may also need to make lifestyle changes such as getting more sleep, exercising more often, stretching your neck and back muscles regularly, and reducing stress levels.
 Over-the-counter pain relievers such as aspirin, ibuprofen, or acetaminophen may also help if relaxation techniques don't work.
 However, if you have frequent tension headaches (more than once or twice a week), it's best to avoid taking these medications too often as they can cause rebound headaches.

-The best thing you can do if you have a lot of tension headaches is to reduce your stress level and the level of tension in your head, neck, and shoulder muscles.
-Take breaks in front of the computer, learn to relax, avoid stressful situations and make quiet time for yourself.
-This is an effective treatment for headaches associated with migraine and can also help relieve a tension headache.
-If you have frequent tension headaches (more than once or twice a week), here are some strategies that can show you how to get rid of a headache.
+If you have frequent tension headaches, it's important to reduce your stress level and the level of tension in your head, neck, and shoulder muscles.
+Take breaks from activities such as writing on a computer or using a microscope.
+Make time for yourself to relax and avoid stressful situations.
+This is an effective treatment for headaches associated with migraine and can also help relieve tension headaches.

 It's important to note that while some treatments may work for tension headaches as well as other types of headaches such as hangovers or sinus infections caused by COVID-19, brain aneurysms and other serious headaches associated with neurological changes such as weakness or loss of consciousness are medical emergencies that should not be treated on your own.